emjaythedatagirl/Orange-Telecom-Churn-Analysis/README.md

 # Key Insights & Findings

-The telecom dataset contains **2,666 customers**, with an **average revenue per user of $59**.
+- The telecom dataset contains **2,666 customers**, with **388 customers churning**, resulting in an overall **churn rate of 14.55%**.

+- Customers subscribed to the **International Plan recorded the highest churn rate (43.7%)**, significantly higher than customers without the plan.

+- Customers who made **frequent customer service calls showed a much higher likelihood of churning**, indicating that repeated complaints strongly influence customer attrition.

+- Customers **without a Voice Mail Plan churn almost twice as much as those with the plan**, suggesting that value-added services may help improve retention.

+- **Texas and New Jersey recorded the highest churn rates**, followed by Arkansas, Maryland, and Mississippi, showing that churn varies across states.

+- Customers categorized under **High Call Frequency recorded the highest churn levels**, indicating that heavy telecom users may be more sensitive to pricing or service quality.

-Most customers fall within the **mid-term account length category**, while long-term customers represent a very small portion of the customer base.
+- The majority of customers fall within the **mid-term account length category**, while **long-term customers represent a small portion** of the customer base.

-The majority of customers **make between 0 and 2 customer service calls**, suggesting generally low interaction with support services.
+- Most customers made **between 0 and 2 customer service calls**, suggesting relatively low interaction with customer support for the majority of users.

-Approximately **72.5% of customers do not subscribe to the Voice Mail Plan**, indicating low adoption of value-added services.
+- **Voice Mail Plan adoption is relatively low**, with most customers not subscribing to the service.

-International plan adoption is **very low**, with only a small portion of customers subscribing to the service.
+- **International Plan adoption is also very low**, indicating that only a small portion of customers require international calling services.

-Customer call activity is **fairly balanced across day, evening, and night periods**, with slightly higher usage during evening and night hours.
+- Customer call activity is **fairly balanced across day, evening, and night periods**, with slightly higher usage during evening and night hours.

-A **strong linear relationship exists between total call minutes and total charges**, confirming that telecom billing is directly tied to customer usage.
+- A **strong positive relationship exists between total call minutes and total charges**, confirming that telecom billing increases proportionally with customer usage.

----

-# Key Findings

-- The dataset contains **2,666 customers**, with **388 customers churning**, resulting in a **14.55% churn rate**.

-- Customers with an **International Plan churn significantly more (43.7%)** than customers without the plan (11.27%).

-- Customers who made **multiple customer service calls show dramatically higher churn rates**, indicating dissatisfaction with service support.

-- Customers **without a Voice Mail Plan churn almost twice as much** as those with the plan.

-- Certain states such as **Texas and New Jersey show the highest churn rates**.

-- Customers with **high call frequency demonstrate the highest churn risk**, suggesting heavy users may be more sensitive to service quality or pricing.

-- A **strong linear relationship exists between total minutes and total charges**, confirming that telecom billing is directly proportional to usage.

 ---